UPS RFID Rollout: What It Means for Package Tracking

 When brands [evaluate 3PL partners](/blog/how-to-choose-a-3pl-20-point-evaluation-framework), the conversation usually focuses on pick-and-pack accuracy, storage costs, and integration capabilities.
 Carrier management rarely gets the attention it deserves.

-A good 3PL should be doing more than just printing labels and handing boxes to a driver.
-The 3PL's role includes carrier selection, rate optimization, and -- increasingly -- making sure the post-ship tracking experience reflects well on the brand.
+A good 3PL does more than print labels and hand boxes to a driver.
+The job includes carrier selection, rate-shopping across carriers, and making sure the post-ship tracking experience reflects well on the brand.
+Here is what I think brands should be asking their current or prospective 3PL:

 - **How do you handle tracking exceptions?** When a package goes unscanned for an abnormal period, does the 3PL proactively investigate, or does the brand find out from a customer complaint?

 Understanding [what a 3PL actually does](/blog/what-is-a-3pl-company-complete-guide) means understanding that fulfillment does not end at the loading dock.
-The carrier handoff is not the finish line -- it is the beginning of the most anxious phase of the customer's purchase journey.
+The carrier handoff is not the finish line — it is the beginning of the most anxious phase of the customer's purchase journey.

 ## The Bigger Picture